 There is no evidence to suggest that Oceana is acting outside of the law and they are fully compliant with all their legal requirements.
 Taking legal action against them in this regard would be completely futile and costly.

-This means that this is not a legal issue but an ethical one.
+FAHB is seeking legal advice on this process, but essentially it means that this is not a legal issue but an ethical one.

 No Environmental Impact Assessment (EIA) has ever been conducted for the factory and there has been no consideration as to how the community has developed over the past 50 years.
 Hout Bay is no longer a small fishing village, it is classified as a ‘large town’ within upwards of 40,000 people and we need to sustainably meet the needs of our growing community.